 Perhaps reincarnation explains time slips.
-Those involved cross through space they’ve occupied before and their past memory briefly intrudes upon current time.
+The person experiencing the time slip crosses through space they’ve occupied in a past life.
+For a short period, their past memory briefly intrudes upon current time.

 Have you ever experienced such a time slip?
 Let me know in the comments below.

 And if you enjoyed this post, sign up to get these articles in your inbox every week.
-I’ll even send you two short stories inspired by changeling folklore.
+I’ll even send you a guide to protecting your home using folklore!

 Nutty about folklore and want more?